-Residents are fully reimbursed to attend at least one national clinical conference per year beyond their first year.
-Additional conferences may be permitted by the clinical director when the resident has research accepted for presentation.
+First year residents are supported to attend the NCCN Annual Conference.
+Beyond their first year, residents are fully reimbursed to attend at least one national clinical conference per year.
+Additional conferences may be permitted when the resident has research accepted for presentation.
 Each resident is entitled to 15 days (three weeks) of vacation per year and 3 personal days.
-There are eight paid holidays, of which during one the resident may also be on-call.
+There are eight paid holidays, during which time one resident must be on call.
 Residents will receive an annual educational allowance of up to $650.00.
 Health, vision, and dental insurance for the resident and their family are provided by the center at no cost to the resident.
 Term life insurance is also provided in the amount of $10,000 at no cost to the resident with additional coverage optional with additional premium.
 Long term disability coverage is provided at no cost.
 Residents are provided with free parking in the hospital garage.

 On July 1, 2012, FCCC, a freestanding NCI-designated Comprehensive Cancer Center, became part of the Temple University Health System.
 As part of this affiliation, the Fox Chase radiation oncology residency program is now administered through the Temple Graduate Medical Education office.
 The Department of Radiation Oncology at Temple University Hospital is a separate entity from the Department at FCCC; the residency continues to be based solely at FCCC, and residents have the option of rotating at Temple University Hospital.